rehoboth23/chess_ai/README.md

         unreasonable sacrifices for a check (50 is also the minimum score required on a board to checkmate a lone king) The player will work towards a stalemate if it lacks the required amount of pieces to checkmate the opponent The player will also work towards a draw in the same situation

+*Test Tools:
+        The AI's track the number of nodes they visit. run test_moves_chess to check if alpha beta and minimax make the same decisions in a same game situation